* MUSIC SAVES NEWS *

 BIG ANNOUNCEMENT REGARDING THE FUTURE OF MUSIC SAVES

 Kevin and I opened MUSIC SAVES in 2004 because we loved music.
 Music was everything to us.
 Just as much, we loved sharing music with other people, and seeing how it could make them happy.
 We agreed that I would run the store full time, while he worked a full time day job.
 We took no money from the business for several years.
-It all went back in to build up inventory, and help it grow.
+It all went back in to build up inventory, and help the business grow.
 We did great for the first 7 years.
-Sales increased each year, our customer base grew, and we were named “Cleveland’s Best Record Store/Place to Buy Vinyl” several times.
+Sales increased each year, our customer base grew, and MUSIC SAVES was named “Cleveland’s Best Record Store/Place to Buy Vinyl” several times.
 We loved putting together events, working with local bands and venues, and hosting in-stores.
 It was a lot of work, and a lot of hours, but also very rewarding.

 In 2010, everything started to change.
 Kevin and I got divorced, which put a financial strain on the business.
 Shortly after, I started to develop a series of health problems that included an autoimmune disease that gave me arthritis, a sleep disorder, chronic sinus infections, and cataracts in both eyes.
 All of this led to several years of doctors, testing, drugs, side effects, surgery, chronic pain, memory loss, and depression.
 It became increasingly harder for me to run the business on my own.
 I simply did not have the same level of energy and focus I started with.
 Some big changes started to occur in the music industry, as well, making it even more challenging for me to keep up.
 Business slowed, and bills started to pile up.
 Our sales declined each year for the next 7 years.